materialscloud-org/structure-property-visualizer/README.md

  1. communicate the docker container how to connect to the AiiDA database
  2. mount the AiiDA file repository inside the docker container

-For the first step you already find a couple of (commented) variables in the `Dockerfile`, as well a python function to load an AiiDA profile environment from these variables.
+For the first step you already find a couple of (commented) variables in the `Dockerfile`, as well a python function `figure.aiida.load_profile` to load an AiiDA profile environment from these variables.

 For the second step, modify the `docker-compose.yml` to mount the AiiDA file repository instead of the `data/` directory.